kaliop/ezdocker-stack/Readme.md

         find ./config -type d -exec chmod 777 {} \; && find ./data -type d -exec chmod 777 {} \; && find ./logs -type d -exec chmod 777 {} \;

-6. Launch the stack script and build the Environment Images
+6. Launch the stack script and configure your stack

 	The docker stack provides a shell script to manage your project's docker-compose file.
 	The script is interactive and will ask you a few questions to configure your project the first time you run it.